irlnathan/s-assoc-docs/associations2.md

 The first of these methods is `.populate` which I can use to have sails return all _Records_ of an association.

-First I'll open the [Sails console]() by running the follwing command in my terminal:
+First I'll open the [Sails console]() by running the following command in my terminal:

 ```sh
 $ sails console